Calendar - Shelburne News

 BURLINGTON

+Sept.
+15: 11 a.m. to 1 p.m.
+Families are invited to visit the BCA Center every third Saturday to create an original work of art using materials inspired by our exhibition artists.
+135 Church St. 865-7166. burlingtoncityarts.org.

 Tuesdays at 10:30 a.m.: Science & Stories; free with admission or membership.
 Sept.
-11 topic is Apples; Sept.
-18 is Sound Detectives; Sept.
-25 is Harvest Time.
+18 topic is Sound Detectives; Sept.
+25, Harvest Time.

+• Sept.
+22 through Jan.
+6: Innovation Playground Exhibit celebrates lifelong play and its role in sparking technological, social, and artistic innovation.
+Visitors of all ages can unleash their imaginations building with giant blue blocks; swimming and soaring alongside virtual wildlife; and inventing contraptions in a maker space.

 1 College St. echovermont.org.